- Blog Categories

 Restart Jenkins Stages

-You can restart Jenkins stages once the Pipeline completes, whether it has succeeded or failed.
+Along with knowing how to restart Jenkins, it’s also helpful to learn how to restart specific pipeline stages once a build has completed or failed.
 You can do it from the Jenkins classic UI or the Blue Ocean UI itself.
 Here is how to do it:

 1. Restarting from the Classic UI